A word of welcome from ROCA’s host institutions

-On behalf of Rotterdam University of Applied Sciences, it is my pleasure to invite you to participate in ROCA 2021.
-The Rotterdam-Carleton International Case Competition will be a great event: 16 highly motivated student teams from 16 top universities from across the globe competing for the best solutions… It is a recipe for success and for us an honour to co-host this competition.
+Welcome to ROCA.
+The Rotterdam-Carleton International Case Competition will be a great event: 16 highly motivated student teams from 16 top universities from across the globe competing for the best solutions.

-University students should be taught that current major problems require a different approach.
+Students should be taught that current major problems require a different approach.
+Climate change, inequality, energy crisis … the list long.
 “Doing business as usual” is no longer a valid approach, the “usual” has brought us where we are now.
 Therefore, questions addressing the balance between economic success, ecology and social responsibility need to be raised.
+Higher education plays an important role here.
 We as universities and business schools, should interpret the word “value” in a much broader way.
 Maybe we have focused too much and too long on economic value in particular.
 We have to innovate and reset our minds.
-Sustainability, Circular Economy, Social Responsibility… They all should be core.
+Sustainability, Circular Economy, Purpose Economy, New Leadership… They all should be core.

 We as educators have to strengthen our efforts to “deliver” the best education possible.
 After all, we have the obligation to turn students into good decision makers.
 How to make the best decisions in business?
 What is of real value?
 I hope that cases, competitions and our own ROCA in particular can be one of the important tools for finding the best answers.
 Highly talented students and our future leaders, advising the leaders of today’s companies!
 What more can you wish for?
 Good luck!